Jul 17, 2025

 Students must apply for fall, spring, or summer terms to be considered for graduation for that term.
 Refer to the Academic Calendar for more information.
 If students do not meet the original expected term graduation date, they must reapply.

-NOTE: if you initially apply for Spring graduation and later determine you need to apply for Summer graduation, you must contact the Office of Records and Registration.
+NOTE: If you initially apply for Spring graduation and later determine you need to apply for Summer graduation, you must contact the Office of Records and Registration.
 The Spring application MUST be deactivated before a Summer application can be submitted.

 Continue to review and update information on the application until you can apply.